AaltoML/free-hunch/README.md

 ## TL;DR

-- **Covariance for free.** We reuse information already present in training data and the generative trajectory to estimate the denoiser covariance—no retraining, no score Hessians.
+- **Covariance for .** We reuse information already present in training data and the generative trajectory to estimate the denoiser covariance—no retraining, no score Hessians.
 - **Two lightweight updates.** A **time update** transfers covariance across noise levels; a **space update** performs BFGS-like low-rank corrections along the sampler path.
-- **Plug-and-play guidance.** Better covariance → well-scaled, stable reconstruction guidance → sharper details at low step counts.
+- **Works effectively for Reconstruction Guidance.** Better covariance → stable reconstruction guidance for linear inverse problems → sharper details at low step counts.

 ## Abstract